 Though you might associate avocados with exotic and tropical destinations, it actually grows in France.

-Some of the other fruits famous in France include bananas, blackberries, bananas, cherries, and clementines as well as chestnuts.
+Some of the other fruits famous in France include bananas, blackberries, cherries, and clementines as well as chestnuts.

 50. What can you not eat in France?